 The WA Coffee Stop Program has also been fuelling-up local drivers since 1993- check the full list of roadhouses and service stations offering free coffee.

 We’ve all been involved in a ‘how to escape road trip boredom’ scenario – often playing ‘I Spy’ for hours – but these days there are other ways to stay entertained!

-Load your smartphone with enough of your favourite tunes to keep you tapping and humming all the way to your destination and back again.
+Load your smartphone with your favourite tunes to keep you tapping and humming all the way to your destination and back again.

 Don’t forget if you use data to listen to podcasts or music, it’s best to download the playlist before hitting the road to keep the music flowing if you lose mobile coverage.

 You might also like to download a podcast app, such as Spotify or Podcast Addict, which offers easy listening across a variety of genres.
-Other podcasts like Laughable are comedy oriented, while TuneIn Radio covers a variety of worldwide sports.
-The best bit?
-Many podcast apps are free!
+The ABC Listen app is another that has a broad genre of listening choices.
+The best bit about podcast apps is that most are free!

 3. Need to stock up on a few things before hitting the road?